Exodus of Muslims from Serbia: Belgrade

 The migration of Muslims from Belgrade took place in several waves: the first wave of 1,802 people arrived in Lom in October 1862, and then they settled in different cities.
 Of these, 350 were accommodated in Pirot, and 1,502 in Niš.
 The second group left Belgrade at the end of October and numbered 550 people who settled in Vidin.
 The last group migrated on October 2, 1862, and a large part of them (600 people) settled later in Niš, 300 people in Brčko, and a small part went to Vidin.
 In this way, the Muslim presence in Belgrade was put to an end.
 Most of the Belgrade Muslims chose to live in Niš, and their number was around 2,100.

 The last group left the city with Ali Rıza Pasha, and the sending off of the citizens became an official ceremony with farewell marches being played.
 When the ship left Belgrade with Ali Rıza Paşa and the Muslims, the Serbian cannons fired a farewell shot.
 After the exodus, most of the Islamic sites in the city were destroyed.

 The Serbian writer Branislav Nušić mentions the exodus of Belgrade's Muslims in his work The Sixth of April, in which the Serbs were enthusiastic about entering the city, and that people would have a feast there on St. George's Day.

 Kladovo

 Muslims from Kladovo (Fethülislam) took refuge in Vidin in 1865 when 58 families (270 people) left Kladovo.
-Since the Kladovo Muslims were poor, part of the donations made to the Muslims from Belgrade and Smederovo were given to them.
+Since the Kladovo Muslims were poor, part of the donations made to the Muslims from Belgrade and Smederevo were given to them.